Events

 Capital Killers

-This guided tour starts and ends at the Juneau-Douglas City Museum and is led by former Juneau crime reporters, Ed Schoenfeld and Betsy Longenbaugh, who will focus on historic Juneau murders.
 Price of tour, $31.50, includes admission to the City Museum and a 20 percent discount on select items in the Museum store.
 Space is limited to 15 participants.
 This tour is recommended for adults and may be suitable for mature teens.
+Reservations required at 907-586-3572.

 Ticket price, $31.50, includes admission to the City Museum and a 20 percent discount on select items in the museum store.
 Space is limited to 15 participants.
 This tour is recommended for adults and may be suitable for mature teens.